Catholic Campaign for Human Development

 The bishops said the Campaign's educational goal was to "impress the facts about poverty on the non-poor and to effect in them a conversion of heart."

-The Catholic Campaign for Human Development accomplishes this goal through Target, a program of intensive justice education for parishes in our diocese, and through Journey to Justice, an education program which brings together Catholic parishioners and funded group representatives in a shared retreat experience.
+The Catholic Campaign for Human Development accomplishes this goal through Target, a program of intensive justice education for parishes in our diocese, and through Journey to Justice, an education program that brings together Catholic parishioners and funded group representatives in a shared retreat experience.

 Publications and Parish Resources